bhuan007/image-pool/README.md

 2) This program will need the Google Chrome Browser AND Chrome Webdriver to work properly.
 Download Google Chrome Browser here: https://www.google.com/chrome/

 Please download your corresponding webdriver at https://sites.google.com/a/chromium.org/chromedriver/downloads.
-You can check which version your chrome is by clicking the three dots on the top right corner of the browser window -> help -> about google chrome.
+You can check which version your chrome is by clicking the three dots on the top right corner of the chrome browser window -> help -> about google chrome.

 After downloading the webdriver, you will need to place the webdriver onto a specified SYSTEM path.
 You can either place the webdriver into a new path folder or a existing path folder.